Grow Hyacinth Flowers for Spring Color & FragranceBring vibrant color and delightful fragrance into your spring garden with hyacinth flowers.

 What about grape hyacinth?
 Common grape hyacinth (Muscari botryoides) is related to common hyacinth (Hyacinthus orientalis), but is from a different genus.
 How do you tell them apart?
 Common hyacinth has blooms that are star-shaped and open fully, while common grape hyacinth has tight blooms in a raceme that resemble clusters of grapes.

-Are hyacinth poisonous?
+Are hyacinths poisonous?
 Hyacinths are known to be toxic if consumed by humans or animals and are listed on the ASPCA website as toxic to dogs, cats, and horses.
 The concentration of toxin is greater in the bulb than in the flowers or foliage.
 More severe cases of poisoning occur when animals dig up freshly-planted bulbs or discover a bag of them before planting.
 Some people experience an itchy skin reaction from handling the bulbs, so wearing gloves is recommended.
+See more Common Poisonous Plants for Dogs and Cats.

-Are hyacinth deer resistant?
-Hyacinths are considered to be highly resistant to deer, as deer tend to steer clear of plants or flowers with strong scents.
+Are hyacinths deer resistant?
+They are considered to be highly resistant to deer, as deer tend to steer clear of plants or flowers with strong scents.